eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

       summary: "CellProfiler is free, open-source software for quantitative analysis of biological images"
       description: |
          CellProfiler is free, open-source software for quantitative analysis of biological images.

     extra:
       recipe-maintainers:
         - sunyi000

-### 5. Create LICENSE file
+### 5. Create the LICENSE file

-Create a license file named "LICENSE" in the same folder where `meta.yaml` reside.
+Create a license file named `LICENSE` in the same folder where `meta.yaml` reside.
 This file is required if you want to contribute back to the Bioconda repository.
 Your recipe will only work locally without it.
 We recommend following the [Bioconda guidelines](https://bioconda.github.io/contributor/index.html) whenever you are developing your recipe.

 ### 6. Build recipe into local channel

-Go to the 'cellprofiler' folder created in Step 4.
+Go to the `cellprofiler` folder created in Step 4.
 Run the below command:

     conda build .

-You can also build from the "recipes" folder:
+You can also build from the `recipes` folder:

     conda build cellprofiler